 There are lots of ways to become involved with The Harvard Foundation!
 First, make sure to subscribe to our media accounts so that you're aware of all our great events!
 If you're looking to be more involved in the creation and planning of events on campus you can volunteer as an associate or apply to be an intern.

 Essentially, interns are part-time employees of the Harvard Foundation, and associates are volunteers.
 As an intern, you are expected to commit to at least 3 hours of work a week for all 4 years of your college career.
 The role of interns includes typical office work such as maintaing the website and social media accounts, in addition to creating and implementing ideas for programming such as film screenings and discussions.
 Attendance at weekly meetings is also required.
 While interns are paid, associates enjoy more flexibility.
+They work with the office on a year-to-year basis, focus on… Read more about What are the roles of interns and associates and how do they differ?

 SAC organizations are eligible to apply for financial support in the form of SAC grants.
 More information about this process can be found here.
 Additionally, being a SAC member organization facilitates inter-group collaboration via the expansive cultural network that the SAC is.
 Monthly SAC/FAC meetings allow SAC organizations to interact with faculty and voice their opinions for effecting change.